-- The discount rate was increased from 3.26 percent to 4.13 percent based on the methodology defined under GASB 74. - The long-term rate of return was reduced to 7.45 percent. - Valuation-year per capita health costs were updated. - The percentage of future retirees electing each option was updated based on current data. - The assumed future trend rates were modified. - Decrement rates including mortality, disability, retirement, and withdrawal were modified. - The assumed percentage of future disabled retirees assumed to elect health coverage was decreased from 84 percent to 65 percent, and the assumed percentage of terminated vested participants assumed to elect health coverage at retirement was decreased from 47 percent to 30 percent. - The assumed salary scale was modified.
+- The discount rate was increased from 3.26 percent to 4.13 percent based on the methodology defined under GASB 74. - The long-term rate of return was reduced to 7.45 percent. - Valuation-year per capita health costs were updated. - The percentage of future retirees electing each option was updated based on current data. - The assumed future trend rates were modified. - Decrement rates including mortality, disability, retirement, and withdrawal were modified. - The assumed percentage of future disabled retirees assumed to elect health coverage was decreased from 84 percent to 65 percent, and the assumed percentage of terminated vested participants assumed to elect health coverage at retirement was decreased from 47 percent to 30 percent.

-Notes to the Required Supplementary Information For the Fiscal Year Ended June 30, 2023
+Notes to the Required Supplementary Information For the Fiscal Year Ended June 30, 2024